-In this article, we will create a simple strategy roadmap for a fictitious company called RedYabber.
+In this article, we will create a simple strategic roadmap for a fictitious company called RedYabber.

 From its humble beginnings, RedYabber had a fairly conservative and traditional operational and retail capability.
 With their push into the global market, the need for online retail and digital services has placed critical focus on their existing IT function and its capabilities.

 RedYabber's executive team have already defined their strategic vision which articulates a vision, target customers, value proposition, channels and so forth.
-Here's their new vision statement:
+Their new vision statement reads:

 "Reaching the heart of every child through imaginative play the natural way."

-- From mainly focusing on the local market to now reaching out to a global market ("Reaching the heart of every child" with emphasis now being "every")
+Switching focus from the local market to now reaching out to a global market ("Reaching the heart of every child" with emphasis now being "every").

-- From building traditional wooden toys to expanding into more sophisticated wooden toys in order to reach today's more technologically savvy children
+Expanding from building traditional wooden toys to expanding into more sophisticated wooden toys in order to reach today's more technologically savvy children.

-- From a mostly labour intensive operations (hand-made) to a scaled up automated operations in order to contain operational cost.
+Switching from a mostly labor-intensive operation (hand-made) to a scaled up automated operation, in order to contain operational cost.

-For the purpose of this exercise, we will be working through the creation of a strategy roadmap for the RedYabber IT function which is owned by Jenny.
+For the purpose of this exercise, we will be working through the creation of a strategic roadmap for the RedYabber IT function which is owned by Jenny.